Skip to main content

 The development industry has demonstrated that very few residential units will begin construction over the next two years without interventions in the form of incentives.
 The deferrals and grants approved by Council aim to spur residential housing development and improve affordability within the Region.

-The program takes effect July 10, 2025.
+The program took effect July 10, 2025.
 For detail of the program, including eligibility requirements and administration, please refer to the Program Framework.

 Eligibility criteria